Medium Extended Air Defense System

-The Medium Extended Air Defense System (MEADS) is a ground-mobile air and missile defense system intended to replace the Patriot missile system through a NATO-managed development.
+The Medium Extended Air Defense System (MEADS) is a ground-mobile air and missile defense system that was intended in the 2020s to replace the Patriot missile system through a NATO-managed development.
 The program is a development of the United States, Germany and Italy.

-MEADS is designed to address the shortcomings of fielded systems and to permit full interoperability between U.S. and allied forces.
+The design of MEADS was aimed at addressing the shortcomings of fielded systems and to permit full interoperability between U.S. and allied forces.
 Germany chose MEADS to replace their MIM-104 Patriot systems in June 2015.

 Description

 The Medium Extended Air Defense System (MEADS) intercepted and destroyed two simultaneous targets attacking from opposite directions during a demonstration of its 360-degree capabilities at White Sands Missile Range in New Mexico.